Shelob9/meadow-foam/high-voltage-living.md

 You want to be high voltage in yourself, but not burn others in the process.
 Need to give other people space.

 Congrence: Having the self-esteem to act in the way demanded by the situation.
 Appearing on the outside the same way you feel inside.

+## Resistance

+Feeling resistance to getting work done is hard.
+Could push, watch motivational videos, etc.

+Inspect element on resistance.

+Challenge is to ask with curiosity and ask self, "what's up?
+You said you wanted to do X, why are you not doing it?"
+Answer honestly.
+Often times the parts of the process are not explicit, or it's too big.
+Why am I in agony about not doing the thing I want to do and know I can do?

+'hitting inspect element on the resistance' - love this phrase!

+The book The War of Art is required reading.
+Has pages on resistance to doing your best work.
+Has a fascinating way of personifying resistance and presenting it as a kind of archetypal force.
+Personification to bring abstract problems into more intuitive realm.

+You can choose an object in your house, and with siencrity and give it special value and purpose, if you belive in it.